 Weekly counseling sessions are available to students on a first come first served basis.
 There is no charge for currently enrolled traditional undergraduate students.
-Counseling is offered to alumni, CAPS, graduate, online, and NPP students, for a fee when availability permits.
+Alumni, CAPS, graduate, online, and NPP students, may receive counseling from NUHope.

 It may be determined that a student’s needs are beyond the scope of services provided by the Wellness Center.
 In such cases, the Wellness Center staff will assist students with referrals to off-campus mental health resources.
 The student is financially responsible for all services received from off-campus providers.

 To schedule an appointment contact the Wellness Center at 425-889-5282, or stop by the Wellness Center, located in the Everette D. Greeley building near the entrance to campus.

 Individual counseling sessions are typically 50 minutes in length.
 Couples counseling sessions are typically 50 – 80 minutes in length.
 Appointments are arranged at the convenience of the student and the counselor.

 We provide weekly counseling appointments to a large volume of students and due to the demand we often have students waiting for an available appointment time.
 In consideration of this, please see our policy regarding missed appointments.

 Common Reasons Students Seek Individual Counseling

 - Mood disorders (depression, bi-polar)

 - Family concerns